Jess Thomas

-Jess Thomas (August 4, 1927 – October 11, 1993) was an American operatic tenor, best known for singing Wagner compositions.
+Jess Thomas (August 4, 1927 – October 11, 1993) was an American operatic tenor, best known for singing the works of Richard Wagner.

-Biography
+Early life and education

 Jess Floyd Thomas was born in Hot Springs, South Dakota.
 As a child, he took part in various musical activities and studied psychology at the University of Nebraska.
 For several years, he worked as a high school guidance counselor, before enrolling at Stanford University for an MA.
 Learning that the operatic department was producing Verdi's Falstaff, he auditioned for Otto Schulmann, the vocal professor, and obtained the role of Fenton.
-Although by now 27 years old, Thomas decided to change careers and to become a singer.
 He studied with Schulmann for three years before his operatic debut in 1957.
-In 1958, he joined the Badisches Staatstheater in Karlsruhe, Germany.
-He was awarded the Wagner Medal at Bayreuth in 1963.
-His many appearances in North America and Europe between the late 1950s and early 1980s included fifteen seasons in 109 performances of fifteen roles at the Metropolitan Opera in New York City.

-Thomas died in Tiburon, California in 1993, aged 66.

 Operatic career

-Thomas made his operatic debut in 1957 for the San Francisco Opera, performing in Richard Strauss's Der Rosenkavalier as the Haushofmeister.
-In 1958, he debuted in the title role of Richard Wagner's Lohengrin for the Karlsruhe Staatstheater at the commencement of a career in Germany.
+Thomas debuted in 1957 for the San Francisco Opera, performing in Richard Strauss's Der Rosenkavalier as the Haushofmeister.
+In 1958, he performed in the title role of Richard Wagner's Lohengrin for the Badisches Staatstheater Karlsruhe at the commencement of a career in Germany.

-It was at Bayreuth that he established his reputation as a Wagnerian tenor, performing in the following roles and operas:
+At Bayreuth, he established his reputation as a Wagnerian tenor, performing in the following roles and operas: